 Students who are fully admitted to the Doctor of Philosophy in Sport Management program may apply for a doctoral teaching assistantship offered on the Troy, Alabama campus.
-Consult the Director of the PhD in Sport Management program for more details.
+All Doctoral directive status faculty members will vote on the DTA applicants.
+If further discussion is needed, then interviews will be scheduled for the DTA applicants with the undergraduate program coordinator and the Ph.D. coordinator.
+Consult the Director of the Ph.D. in Sport Management Program for more details.